Antwerp: Events

 Antwerp held the 1920 Summer Olympics, which were the first games after the First World War and also the only ones to be held in Belgium.
 Antwerp hosted the World Artistic Gymnastics Championships in 2013 and 2023 in the Sportpaleis.
 Annually Antwerp hosts the European Open ATP Tour 250 tennis tournament that takes place in Antwerp's Sport Palace.
 It was introduced for the 2016 ATP World Tour.
-Another annually event is the Antwerp 10 miles and the Antwerp marathon.
+Another annual event is the Antwerp 10 miles and the Antwerp marathon.

 For the year 2013, Antwerp was awarded the title of European Capital of Sport.

 Football

 Antwerp is home of two professional football clubs being, Royal Antwerp F.C., currently playing in the Belgian First Division, founded in 1880 and is known as 'The Great Old' for being the first club registered to the Royal Belgian Football Association in 1895.
 Over the course of the club's history, Royal Antwerp have won five Belgian league titles as well as four Belgian Cups.
 Antwerp F.C. is also a member of the Club of Pioneers.
 Another club in the city is K Beerschot VA, founded in 1899 by former Royal Antwerp players.
 They play at the Olympisch Stadion, the main venue of the 1920 Olympics.
 Between these two football teams there has always been a big rivalry.
 When the two play against each other the stadiums are packed and the passioned fans give a great display of their passion, but this has also led to fights, hooliganism and vandalism.